googleapis/google-cloud-cpp/doc/packaging.md

 #### Compile and install the main project

-We can now compile and install `google-cloud-cpp`
+We can now compile and install `google-cloud-cpp`:

 ```bash
 # Pick a location to install the artifacts, e.g., `/usr/local` or `/opt`